Bill Skowron: Personal life

 Skowron met and married Virginia Hulquist while he was playing for the Austin, MN Packers.
 During his time with the Yankees, he resided in Hillsdale, New Jersey.
 In 1963, he appeared as himself in the Mister Ed episode "Leo Durocher Meets Mister Ed".

 He was inducted into the National Polish-American Hall of Fame in 1980 while living in Schaumburg, Illinois.
 In 1999, he became a community relations representative for the Chicago White Sox, holding the job through his passing in 2012.

-Skowron died at age 81 on April 27, 2012, in Arlington Heights, Illinois, of congestive heart failure following a long battle with lung cancer.
+Skowron died at age 81 on April 27, 2012, in Arlington Heights, Illinois, of congestive heart failure, while suffering from lung cancer.
+He was interred at Maryhill Catholic Cemetery in Niles.